OhRetry/mp4StreammingServer/README.md

 OR
 https://github.com/OhRetry/mp4StreammingServer -> code -> download Zip

-Download program's zip file from the links above and unzip them.
+Download the program's zip file from the links above and unzip them.

 If you unzipped downloaded folder to C:\Users\administrator\Desktop\mp4StreammingServer
 Open terminal and type below command